libp2p/specs/perf/perf.md

 Internet-Draft](https://datatracker.ietf.org/doc/html/draft-banks-quic-performance#section-2.3)
 but adapted to libp2p.
 The protocol first performs an upload of a client-chosen amount of bytes.
 Once that upload has finished, the server sends back as many bytes as the client requested.

+The bytes themselves should be a predetermined arbitrary set of bytes.
+Zero is fine, but so is random bytes (as long as it's not a different set of random bytes, because then you may be limited by how fast you can generate random bytes).

 The protocol is as a follows: